zainr6214/zainr6214.github.io/_posts/2018-11-28-zain-rafiuddin-site-launched.md

 Some more information on this question was that 56 percent

-of everyone who took this answere chose moon weight and got the
+of everyone who who answerd this question chose moon weight and got the

 correect answer.
 This tells me that a majoraty knew the answer